siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 Note that you should not lazy-load images that are in the viewport on initial load ("above the fold").
 This can lower your [performance scores](https://web.dev/vitals/).

+{% include 'newsletter-aside.njk' %}

-## Eleventy Shortcodes and Filters
+## Use Eleventy shortcodes and filters for easy reuse

 What are [Eleventy shortcodes](https://www.11ty.dev/docs/shortcodes/)?
-Shortcodes are like to [filters](https://www.11ty.dev/docs/filters/) in that they allow us to reuse code.
+Shortcodes are like [filters](https://www.11ty.dev/docs/filters/) in that they allow us to reuse code.
 Nunjucks, Liquid, and Handlebars templates all support both shortcodes and filters.
 For simplicity, the rest of this post will use Nunjucks.

 {% raw %}